 Peas, carpet legume, colocasia, garlic

-Turnip, tomato, cauliflower, green chilies, bitter gourd, knol-khol, radish leaves, Brussels-sprouts, amaranth, parsley
+Turnip, tomato, cauliflower, green chillies, bitter gourd, knol-khol, radish leaves, Brussels-sprouts, amaranth, parsley

 pumpkin, beetroot, fenugreek, amaranth, tomato, turnip leaves, onion, coriander